jtyr/gbt/images/README.md

-Set terminal window to the size of 118x14 characters and set cursor color to be black.
-Disable KDE effects and make sure [Peek](https://github.com/phw/peek) is installed and configured to start recording after 1 second by pressing CTRL+ALT+E.
+Set terminal window to the size of 118x14 characters.
+Disable KDE effects and make sure [Peek](https://github.com/phw/peek) is installed and configured to start recording after 1 second by pressing `CTRL+ALT+E` and using 10 FPS.

 Then get the window ID where the typing will happen: